Canada's Freeland shocked by her department's approval of Assad ally to consulate

 Canada accepted 58,650 Syrian refugees between 2015 and 2018 through both government and private citizen sponsorship, according to the most recent government statistics.

+Freeland told reporters Canada is “very proud” to have welcomed so many Syrian refugees, many affiliated with the White Helmets, and said she wants them to “hear very clearly that Canada supports them, that Canada condemns the Assad regime for its war crimes.”

+“We have relatives in Syria and we care about them,” said Muzna Dureid, who moved to Montreal from Syria in 2016.
+“Any kind of activities we do, demonstrations or any activism against the Syrian regime ... they will send it to security in Syria.
+That’s what scares us as Syrians in Montreal.”

-Reporting by Moira Warburton; Editing by Dan Grebler
+Reporting by Moira Warburton; Editing by Dan Grebler, Nick Zieminski and David Gregorio